artsgard/socioregister-starter/README.md

 This application would be the one to start revising first.
 This Starter application is basicaly an empty shell.
 One may use applications like Spring Initializr to generate the code, but I prefer to do it manually.

-First note the file-folder tree: root:
+First note the file-folder tree:

 	src-----main ---java <- java code: com.artsgard.etc
 		|	|